-With legalization in Canada, cannabis will be more available than ever before.
+With legalization in Canada, cannabis is more available than ever before – mixing mushrooms and cannabis is an inevitability.
 Anecdotes abound in reference to smoking or eating the substance alongside a mushroom experience.
 In the spirit of education on this newly legal herb, we took a deeper look at the science surrounding the combination of mushrooms and marijuana.

 At first glance, cannabis is suggested to “intensify the mushroom experience,” though also may “cloud” the psilocybin adventure.
 The timing of mixing the two also seems to play a role, with different outcomes depending on the progression of the trip.
 Ultimately, the conclusion seems to be that experience with both substances is a substantial advantage to obtaining positive outcomes.